 - The Muslim population is increasing, and, so is their disposable income worldwide

 - Muslim parents are demanding more choices and tastes for their new-born babies

 - Baby food sales are growing annually by over 9% worldwide

 - More Muslim women are entering into workforce thus finding it difficult to breastfeed their babies or make baby food for their new-born babies themselves

-- Consumers in the Middle East, Asia, and even in Africa are demanding more choices in the Halal baby food segment of the food & beverage market
+- Consumers in the Middle East, Asia, and even Africa are demanding more choices in the Halal baby food segment of the food & beverage market

-- Even some non-Muslim parents are now preferring Halal baby food due to its organic nature and purity of the ingredients manufacturers are supposed to use in preparing Halal baby food
+- Even some non-Muslim parents are now preferring Halal baby food due to its organic nature and the purity of the ingredients manufacturers are supposed to use in preparing Halal baby food

 - The extended family system is crippling worldwide thus diminishing the chance for grandparents and other relatives to prepare food for new-born babies even among Muslims